 Voir cette publication sur Instagram

-Bringing the site up to standard
+Bringing the site up to standards

-On the agenda as well: the renovation of the ossuary floor, creating a heritage room...designed to host temporary exhibitions, a redesign of the scenography, as well as audio guides, to provide a more educational and immersive experience.
-The goal, in short, is to tell the history of the place while enhancing its uniquely special atmosphere.
+designed to host temporary exhibitions, the redesign of the scenography, as well as audio guides, to offer a more educational and immersive experience.
+The goal, in short: to tell the story of the place while enhancing its very special atmosphere.Voir cette publication sur Instagram

 Catacombes de Paris dump https://t.co/tbwVmwRaUu pic.twitter.com/X0SV88V4hV